Mathématique: Chapter 4

 Chapter 4

-“Well,” Young said, angling his head to trap his phone between his ear and his shoulder, “I wouldn’t want to use the word ‘crazy—’” he broke off to lever open his second beer of the evening.
+“Well,” Young said, angling his head to trap his phone between his ear and his shoulder, “I wouldn’t wanna use the word ‘crazy—’” he broke off to lever open his second beer of the evening.

-“It’s okay,” Mitchell cut in, good-naturedly.
+“It’s okay,” Mitchell cut in.
 “You can say crazy.
 I mean, Jackson used the term ‘crazy’ and Jackson is the nicest, most politically correct guy that one could theoretically make up.
-He’s also a little bit ‘crazy’ by his own admission, so his feeling is that he knows the territory.
+He’s also a little ‘crazy’ by his own admission, so his feeling is: he knows the territory.
 He owns that territory.
 He’s set up little colonies that pay Crazy Tax.
 He’s built himself a summer home on Crazy Beach.
-My point is that if you tried to construct a nice human from the top down, you’d get Jackson.
+My point is, if you tried to construct a nice human from the top down, you’d get Jackson.
 Er, probably.
 Anyway, what you’ve said so far makes me think that, yeah, your neighbor is renting out an adjacent Beach House of the Brain.
 Right next to Jackson’s metaphorical vacation condo.
 You can tell me all the details.
 I won’t judge.”

 “Um, ‘if you tried to construct a human from the top down’?”
-Young echoed dubiously, closing his fridge.
+Young echoed, closing his fridge.

 “Dang it,” Mitchell said.
 “Jackson and Carter are infecting my lexicon.”

-“You did not just say the phrase ‘infecting my lexicon,’ did you?”
-Young limped from his kitchen into his dimly-lit living room.
-The overhead lighting in this place wasn’t great, and he hadn’t had the time or the energy to set up any of his assorted lamps.
+“You didn’t just say ‘infecting my lexicon,’ did you?”
+Young limped from his kitchen into his dimly lit living room.
+The overhead lighting in this place wasn’t great, and he hadn’t had the time or the energy to supplement with lamps.

 “Lexicon is, like, Jackson’s second favorite word.
-Even Vala’s saying it now.”
+Even Vala’s sayin’ it now.”

 “Uh huh.”